SoniaVadhnani/calculator-behavior/addition.md

           And I type in "positive number" or "negative number in braces" And I press "equals".

   Then - I see the "added number" as the result.

-Scenario: Adding numbers where the result goes out of range

-  Given - The calculator is turned on.

-  When -

-  Then -

 Scenario: 6+* is provided as input?